ocrosby/notes/aws/networking.md

 IPv4 uses the dotted decimal notation to represent an address (eg 10.20.0.1).

+## CIDR explination

+10.0.0.0/24

+Each of the numbers [10] [0] [0] [0] is an octet
+Each octet represents 8 bits
+Together 4 octets represent 32 bits

+The last part of the CIDR notation is the number of bits that are frozen in place In this case 24 bits are frozen in place
+Note that this locked number has to be a multiple of 8

+The multiples of 8 are 8, 16, 24, 32, 40, 48, 56, 64

+So if the last part in the CIDR notation is /24 that means

+- 32 - 24 = 8 bits are available for us to use

+So only the last octet is available for us to use

+Some example IP addresses that can be used in this range are

+10.0.0.1
+10.0.0.2
+...

+We can continue on in this way until we reach

+10.0.0.255

+This is the broadcast address and is not used as an address

+So in this case we have 254 addresses available for our use

+10.0.0.1 - 10.0.0.254

+/24 last number = 10.0.0.1 - 10.0.0.254
+/16 last two numbers = 10.0.0.1 - 10.0.255.254
+/8 last three numbers = 10.0.0.1 - 10.255.255.254

+Remember to calculate the number of addresses available in the cider block we use the formula

+2<sup>32 - n</sup> - 2

+where n is the number of bits frozen in place

+So for a /24 we have

+2<sup>32 - 24</sup> - 2 = 2<sup>8</sup> - 2 = 256 - 2 = 254

+For a /16 we have

+2<sup>32 - 16</sup> - 2 = 2<sup>16</sup> - 2 = 65,536 - 2 = 65,534

+For a /8 we have

+2<sup>32 - 8</sup> - 2 = 2<sup>24</sup> - 2 = 16,777,216 - 2 = 16,777,214

+## Subnets

+Subnetting is the process of dividing a network into smaller networks.

 ### The Math

 - Each IPv4 address is made up of 4 octets or 4 sections of 8 bits.